H.E.R.B.I.E.

 H.E.R.B.I.E.
-(Note: Alternately an acronym for "Highly Engineered Robot Built for Interdimensional Exploration" and "Humanoid Experimental Robot, B-Type, Integrated Electronics".) is a fictional robot appearing in American media featuring the Marvel Comics superhero quartet, the Fantastic Four, of which H.E.R.B.I.E. is depicted as a member or supporting character.
+(Note: Alternately an acronym for "Humanoid Experimental Robot, B-Type, Integrated Electronics" or "Highly Engineered Robot Built for Interdimensional Exploration".) is a fictional robot appearing in American media featuring the Marvel Comics superhero quartet, the Fantastic Four, of which H.E.R.B.I.E. is depicted as a member or supporting character.
 Created by the creators of Fantastic Four, writer Stan Lee and artist Jack Kirby, the character was initially conceived for the animated series The New Fantastic Four, where he was voiced by Frank Welker, beginning with its 1978 debut.
 The character was subsequently integrated into the comics continuity shortly afterwards.

 H.E.R.B.I.E. appeared in the Marvel Cinematic Universe film The Fantastic Four: First Steps (2025), voiced by Matthew Wood.

 Creation and conception

-When the Fantastic Four property was made into an animated series in 1978, the character of the Human Torch was not available for use in the cartoon due to having been optioned for a motion picture which never materialized.
+When the Fantastic Four property was made into an animated series in 1978, the character of the Human Torch was not available for use in the series due to having been optioned for a motion picture which never materialized.
 Needing a fourth member to round out the team, Stan Lee pitched the idea for a cute robot sidekick and artist Jack Kirby, who had been hired as a storyboard artist for DePatie–Freleng Enterprises, designed it.
 This was Kirby's last work for Marvel.

 A popular but false urban myth contends the Human Torch was replaced for the series due to fears children might attempt to emulate him by setting themselves on fire.

 In the series, H.E.R.B.I.E. was voiced by Frank Welker.
-Shortly after the cartoon's premiere, the character was introduced to the comics continuity by writer Marv Wolfman and artist John Byrne.
+Shortly after the series' premiere, the character was introduced to the comics continuity by writer Marv Wolfman and artist John Byrne.